-STATE OF NEW HAMPSHIRE ) mae DEPARTMENT OF HEALTH AND HUMAN SERVICES DIVISION FOR CHILDREN, YOUTH & FAMILIES 129 PLEASANT STREET, CONCORD, NH 03301-3857 603-271-4451 1-800-852-3345 Ext.
-4451 FAX: 603-271-4729 TDD Access: 1-800-735-2964 www.dhhs.nh.gov December 4, 2019 His Excellency, Governor Christopher T. Sununu and the Honorable Council State House Concord, New Hampshire 03301 REQUESTED ACTION Authorize the Department of Health and Human Services, Division for Children, Youth and Families to pay the Council of Juvenile Correctional Administrators, 638 Granite Street, Suite 112, Braintree, MA 02184 (Vendor 162101 B001) the amount of \$3,992 for annual membership dues effective upon Governor and Executive Council approval for the retroactive period of July 1, 2019 through June 30, 2020.
-100% Federal Funds.
-05-95-42-421410-79060000 HEALTH AND SOCIAL SERVICES, HEALTH AND HUMAN SVCS DEPT OF, HHS: HUMAN SERVICES, JUVENILE JUSTICE SERVICES, OJJDP Fiscal Year Class Title Activity Code Amount 2020 026-500251 Organizational Dues 42140611 \$3,992.00 · · · · · · · · · · · · · · · · · · · Total: \$3,992.00 EXPLANATION The request is retroactive due to a lack of available funds resulting from the State's continuing budget resolution that began on July 1, 2019.
-Approval of this request will enable the State to have access to educational activities, research and data that will enable the State to increase safety and decrease violence within the John H. Sununu Youth Services Center.
-Listed below are answers to standard questions required for Governor and Executive Council organization dues and membership approval submissions: 1.
-How long has this organization been in existence and how long has this agency been a member of this organization.
-The Council of Juvenile Correctional Administrators is a national non-profit organization formed in 1994.
-This will be the third year of membership in this organization for the John H. Sununu Youth Services Center.
-2. Is there any other organization which provides the same or similar benefits, which your agency belongs to?
-Jeffrey A. Meyers Commissioner Joseph E. Ribsam, Jr Director The Sununu Youth Services Center does not belong to any other organization that provides either the same or similar benefits.
+STATE OF NEW HAMPSHIRE DEPARTMENT OF HEALTH AND HUMAN SERVICES DIVISION FOR CHILDREN, YOUTH & FAMILIES Lori A. Shibinette Commissioner Joseph E. Ribsam, Jr. Director 129 PLEASANT STREET, CONCORD, NH 03301-3857 603-271-4451 1-800-852-3345 Ext.
+4451 Fax: 603-271-4729 TDD Access: 1-800-735-2964 www.dbhs.nh.gov April 21, 2020 His Excellency, Governor Christopher T. Sununu and the Honorable Council State House Concord, New Hampshire 03301 REQUESTED ACTION For inclusion on the Governor and Council Consent Calendar, pursuant to MOP 1200, I.D., authorize the Department of Health and Human Services, Division for Children, Youth and Families, to pay the Council of Juvenile Justice Administrators (VC#162101 B001), Braintree, MA in the amount of \$3,992 for annual membership dues effective upon Governor and Council approval for the period from July 1, 2020 through June 30, 2021.
+Funding source: 100% Federal Funds 05-95-42-421410-79060000 HEALTH AND SOCIAL SERVICES, DEPT OF HEALTH AND HUMAN SVS, HHS: DIVISION OF PUBLIC HEALTH, JUVENILE JUSTICE SERVICES, OJJDP State Fiscal Year Class / Account Job Number Class Title Total Amount 2021 026-500251 42140611 Organizational Dues \$3,992 EXPLANATION Approval of this request will enable the State to have access to educational activities, research and data that will enable the State to increase safety and decrease violence within the John H. Sununu Youth Services Center.
+Listed below are answers to standard questions required for Governor and Executive Council organization dues and membership approval submissions.
+1. How long has this organization been in existence and how long has this agency been a member of this organization?
+The Council of Juvenile Justice Administrators, formerly known as the Council of Juvenile Correctional Administrators, is a national non-profit organization formed in 1994.
+This will be the fourth year of membership in this organization for the John H. Sununu Youth Services Center.
+Is there any other organization that provides the same or similar benefits which your agency belongs to?
+The Sununu Youth Services Center does not belong to any other organization that His Excellency, Governor Christopher T. Sununu and the Honorable Council Page 2 of 3 provides either the same or similar benefits.

 3. How many other states belong to this organization and is your agency the sole New Hampshire state agency that is a member?
-The Council of Juvenile Correctional Administrators is comprised of youth correctional chief executive officers in all fifty states, the District of Columbia, and Puerto Rico.
-The Sununu Youth Services Center is the sole agency member in New Hampshire. - 4.
-How is the dues structure established?
-(Standard fee for all states, based on population, based on other criteria, etc.) - Council of Juvenile Correctional Administrators membership fees are calculated using a sliding scale structure and are based upon agency budget size.
-With an annual agency budget of less than \$100,000,000, the Sununu Youth Services Center is deemed by the Council as a "Level 1" member with commensurate fees. - 5.
-What benefit does the state receive from participating in this membership?
+The Council of Juvenile Justice Administrators is comprised of juvenile justice chief executive officers in all fifty states, the District of Columbia, and Puerto Rico.
+The Sununu Youth Services Center is the sole agency member in New Hampshire.
+4. How is the dues structure established?
+(Standard fee for all states, based on population, based on other criteria, etc.) Council of Juvenile Justice Administrators' membership fees are calculated using a sliding scale structure and are based upon agency budget size.
+With an annual agency budget of less than \$100,000,000, the Sununu Youth Services Center is deemed by the Council as a "Level 1" member with commensurate fees.
+5. What benefit does the state receive from participating in this membership?